Australian state courts dairy investment from China's CIC

 “I welcome the China Investment Corporation’s interest in Tasmania and stand ready to work with them in any way possible,” she said in a statement.

-China Investment Corp (CIC) CIC.UL, which manages around $410 billion in assets, had sent executives to inspect two dairy farms in Tasmania earlier this month, Australian media reported.
+China Investment Corp (CIC), which manages around $410 billion in assets, had sent executives to inspect two dairy farms in Tasmania earlier this month, Australian media reported.

 The Van Diemen’s Land Company (VDL), which operates one of the farms that CIC executives had reportedly visited, told Reuters that it was talking with several interested parties to raise A$180 million ($188 million) to fund their dairy expansion plan.